 Many test articles are solubilized or suspended in an aqueous vehicle for aerosolization with nebulizers and other atomizing devices.
 This may produce larger than desired particle size distributions and increase the relative humidity in the inhalation exposure chamber or aerosol sampling system.
 To mitigate these phenomena, In-Tox Products developed the Quad Track Diffusion Dryer.

 As the name suggests, the Quad Track Diffusion Dryer has four woven metal cloth aerosol paths that are 2.5 cm in diameter.
 Each aerosol path is encased in color indicating silica gel desiccant beads.
 The internal components are enclosed in a cylindrical body and two end caps.
 The end caps are custom designed to integrate with the customer’s aerosol delivery line.
-The Quad Track Diffusion Dryer is available in 22.9 cm and 33.0 cm barrel lengths or can be customized to fit most systems.
+The Quad Track Diffusion Dryer is available in a 22.9 cm length.

 Comparison tests were conducted between a single-path diffusion dryer and the Quad Track Diffusion Dryer.
 Filter samples collected from upstream and downstream locations demonstrated minimal impaction and sedimentation losses (less than 10.1 %) at volumetric flow rates of 5, 10, and 20 L/min.
 Scanning Mobility Particle Sizer samples showed that diffusion losses agreed with theoretical estimates and were less than 1% for 30 nm particles at a volumetric flow rate of 10 L/min.